Betnovate Cream & Ointment

 If it is nearly time for your next scheduled dose, just skip the dose you missed and continue to use the product as normal.

-Can you buy Betnovate cream over the counter?
+Can you use Betnovate Cream/Ointment on the scalp?

 Stop using Betnovate cream and seek medical attention immediately if: